• Skip to primary navigation

 • Help

-If you’re new to decorating, the range of interior paints available can be somewhat overwhelming.
-See below for our guide on types of paint and their uses.
+If you’re new to decorating, the range of interior paints available can be somewhat overwhelming and choosing the right type of paint for the job and surface you are painting is essential to ensure a top finish.

 Painting Interior Walls